mvolk/pipsqueak/README.md

 ## Status

-### 2020-09-26
+### 2020-10-01

-Code and designs for v3 are being gradually added to this repository, starting with the device operating system code.
+Code and designs for v3 are being gradually added to this repository.
+Initialization, operating system, and wiping code has already been added.
+Hardware designs will follow soon, though the focus will soon shift to server application code.